Our Blog

 Flexible

 Your cloud backup isn’t restricted by the size of your hard drives.
-In fact, it isn’t restricted at all.
+It isn’t restricted at all.
 Scaling your cloud backup to meet the needs of your business is simple, quick and affordable.

 What data should I back up?

 Everything.
 I know, it’s not the specific answer you were looking for.
 But anything and everything that’s critical to the day-to-day running of your business should be backed up.
-From financial records and inventory databases to CRMs and other essential information, backing up all your data isn’t nice to have.
+From financial records and inventory databases to CRMs and other essential information, backing up all your data isn’t to nice-to-have.

 It’s essential.

-It’s easy to think “ah – just back up our server.
+It’s easy to think, “Ah, just back up our server.
 That should cover it.”
-But have a think.
+But think.

 • Is there a legacy database that still gets referenced?